Basic Roleplay

 Professionalism

 When playing on the server you must show a sense of professionalism.
-This does not mean you can’t have fun, this simply means you need to remember you are roleplaying a Police Officer and that you must do things that a Police Officer may do.
+This does not mean you can’t have fun, this simply means you need to remember you are roleplaying a emergency worker and that you must do things that an emergency worker may do.

-If you do things a Police Officer won’t do, you MAY risk getting a warning from a moderator.
+If you do things an emergency worker won’t do, you MAY risk getting a warning from a moderator.

 When playing on the server you need to show respect to your higher ranks as well as everyone else on the server.
 This is due to the roleplay as well as the simple rules.